pcwa-ahendricks/shared-web-lib/README.md

 ### Cronjobs

-Below are the cronjobs on Vercel in order:
+Below are the cronjobs on Vercel in order

+ACIS jobs run at 12 am and 12 pm local time

 - Snow Summary - Water Year
 - Snow Summary - Last 7 Days